 In Scotland sentencing has been at the higher end of the scale for ‘reckless conduct’, ranging from five years in one case to 10 where a person had infected one individual and had ‘exposed’ three others.

 Someone can only be charged with intentional transmission if it can be proved they maliciously and intentionally tried to give the other person HIV.
 Although many cases start with this allegation, so far the charges have always been reduced to reckless transmission before reaching trial.

-The simplest way of avoiding prosecution is to make sure that your partner knows you have HIV and that whatever sex you have is consensual within this knowledge.
+The simplest way of avoiding prosecution is to make sure that your partner knows you have HIV, and that whatever sex you have is consensual within this knowledge.
 If you don’t feel able to tell them about your diagnosis, you should use a condom when having sex to avoid passing HIV on.
-It’s also important to follow your doctor’s advice on treatment and reduce your viral load to undetectable, to minimise the chance of any accident.
+It’s also important to follow your doctor’s advice on treatment and try to reduce your viral load to undetectable levels, to minimise the chance of any accident.

-If you find it difficult to use a condom, or difficult to insist that your sexual partner uses a condom, help and advice are available from your HIV clinic, Terrence Higgins Trust or another local HIV support organisation.
-Hoping for the best or keeping your fingers crossed are not effective precautionary methods.
+If you find it difficult to use a condom, or difficult to insist that your sexual partner uses a condom, help and advice are available from your HIV clinic, online advisers at Terrence Higgins Trust or another local HIV support organisation.

 Sometimes, despite this, accusations get made.
 If that happens, call THT Direct and get experienced advice.